Support for inclusive education can involve many things, including:

 - They can identify ways to give children with disabilities opportunities to make friends or to be supported by other children.

-Teacher assistants also play an important role in supporting inclusive education.
+Educational assistants also play an important role in supporting inclusive education.
 These are people who provide assistance to teachers in the classroom, library, shop or laboratory and who fulfill a number of duties, including:

 - Assist with the physical needs of a child with a disability